 If you have cash or assets in an account that isn’t FDIC-insured, such as a taxable brokerage account, or your cumulative deposits exceed the $250,000 insurance limit, then you’ll need to go to the next step: get a receiver’s claim.

 2. File a Receiver’s Claim

-If you don’t have FDIC insurance, or if you have more than the $250,000 that deposit insurance usually covers, you’ll have some extra work to do to recover your cash.
-A receiver’s claim is essentially a claim that the bank owes you money.
+A receiver’s claim (technically, a receiver’s certificate) is essentially a claim that the bank owes you money.
 The tables turn, and now they’re the ones in debt to you.
-Your claim will be one of many that individuals and businesses will file against the bank when it goes under or gets bought out.
+Your claim will be one of many that individuals and businesses file against the bank when it goes under or gets bought out.

 As the bank’s assets are liquidated, they’ll send you payments toward the total amount they owe you.
-It might be slow, and you may not get back every dollar, but it’s your chance to recover your cash.
-Most importantly, take the warning now: You’re better off using banks with FDIC insurance and staying below the deposit insurance limit (using more than one bank if necessary).
+It might be slow — potentially taking months or even years — and you may not get back every dollar.

 Banks go out of business, but they don’t just go away.
-You’ll still have access to your money – though with some restrictions – and your checks will still go through.
+You’ll still have access to your money, though with some restrictions.
 Thanks to the FDIC, your bank can’t just chain its doors and lock you out.

 When a bank is going under and the FDIC seizes control, they usually have another bank lined up to purchase and take over the failing bank’s assets.
 If they can’t find a buyer, the FDIC will close the bank and pay out the losses covered by deposit insurance.